-Enshin Karate Kids Class A is for kids who are ages 6-8.
+Enshin Karate Kids Class A is for kids who are ages 7-14.
 Here, we teach the very basics of Enshin Karate such as kihon, kata and introductory Sabaki techniques.
 More so, our goal for this class is to instill discipline and respect while providing a dynamic, fun learning environment.
-There is no sparring associated with this class.

 Mondays and Wednesdays 7:15 PM – 8:15 PM

 Kids Class B is our junior level program geared towards kids who are ages 7-14.
 This class focuses on the same concept as Kids Class A but take the Sabaki techniques to a more advanced level.
 Sparring is incorporated into the menu and our goal is teach kids how to apply the Sabaki method into their training and other daily activities.
 Again, our goal is to instill disciple and respect but with more emphasis on leadership and teamwork.

 (3) Adult (15 and up)

 We pursue Enshin Karate and the Sabaki method to the fullest extent in this class and the training menu consist of group stretching, basics, kata, Sabaki mitt training and sparring.
 It is a great way to keep in shape and learn full contact karate in an enjoyable training environment where we value a sense of community and family.
 All ages 15 and up are welcomed!